About Heather

 Read full biography

 Heather’s first novel White Heart was published in 1999.
+It will be re-released by Allen & Unwin in June 2025.
 It was followed by The Butterfly Man in 2005 – a story based on the disappearance of Lord Lucan in 1974.
-It was long-listed for the IMPAC International Dublin Literary Award, shortlisted for the Nita B Kibble Award and won the 2006 Davitt Award for the Crime Fiction Novel of the Year written by an Australian woman
+It was long-listed for the IMPAC International Dublin Literary Award, shortlisted for the Nita B Kibble Award and won the 2006 Davitt Award for the Crime Fiction Novel of the Year written by an Australian woman.
+It will be re-released by Allen & Unwin in April 2025.

 In 2007 Heather received the Eleanor Dark Fellowship for a manuscript titled The River Wife.
 This took her to Varuna, The Writer’s House in the Blue Mountains, and to Scotland as a guest of the Edinburgh City of Literature.
 She was also the recipient of an Arts Tasmania Wilderness Residency.
-The River Wife was published in 2009.
+The River Wife was published in 2009 and will be re-released by Allen & Unwin in May 2025.

 In 2010 Heather began collaborating with award-winning author Danielle Wood and the Tuesday McGillycuddy series for primary age readers was born.
 The series is Finding Serendipity, A Week Without Tuesday and Blueberry Pancakes Forever.
 In 2015 and 2016 the novels were shortlisted for the Aurealis Awards for Best Children’s Fiction.
 They are published in Australia, Germany and the United States.